Lazyice1172/OOP2_Assignment/README.md

 Team Members : Christina Vargka (C20737009), Anis Dizdarevic (C20345816), Ho Chung (C20348256)

-# How the Audio Works
+# How the Program Works

 This program is automated and will load 5 different patterns one by one in 30 second intervals.
 These animated patterns will then loop for the duration of the song.